5 May 2025

 Let’s break it down in simple terms so you can feel confident making the right decision for your little one’s mental health.

-There are various specialists who can help, depending on your child’s specific needs:- Pediatrician – A great first step.
+- Pediatrician – A great first step.
 They can rule out medical issues and refer you to mental health professionals.

 - Child Psychologist – Specializes in behavioral and emotional challenges.